-The 392ft / 119m tall bell tower of the Riverside Church rises majestically over the Morningside Heights neighborhood.
+The 392-ft-tall (119 m.) bell tower of the Riverside Church rises majestically over the Morningside Heights neighborhood.
 The church was built in 1930 in French Gothic revival style.

 The church was financed with funds provided by John D. Rockefeller, Jr, son of the famous billionaire industrialist.
 Rockefeller had earlier also donated a substantial amount of money for the construction of the nearby Cathedral of St. John the Divine.

 Unlike the cathedral, which is still unfinished, Riverside church was built in just a couple of years time.
 Construction started in 1928 and work was completed in 1930.
 The church was designed by Charles Collens of Allen & Collens and Henry C. Pelton.
 They modeled the church after the great Gothic cathedral of Chartres, France.

 The speed of construction is mainly the result of the modern building techniques that were used.
 Despite its ornate Gothic appearance, Riverside Church is built like a twentieth-century office tower, with a steel frame tower containing elevators, underground parking and even air-conditioning.